 Features Editor /

-Get out more!
 Studies have shown that men who spend more time outside tend to suffer from less dandruff than those stuck inside all day.
-It’s thought that sunlight inhibits the growth of the Pityrosporum Ovale yeast which causes the dreaded flakes.
+It’s thought that sunlight inhibits the growth of the Pityrosporum Ovale yeast, which is what causes the dreaded flakes.
 Remember to use a hair SPF whilst out to prevent sunburn on the scalp, otherwise you can exacerbate the issue.

 Throughout my life I've been passionate about film, music and culture from around the globe.
 I’m here to bring you the latest lifestyle features, from film releases and music, to cocktails and recipe inspiration, keeping you in the loop of all the latest trends worth talking about.